-But what if you complete a short sale or a deed in lieu of foreclosure?
-What happens to the deficiency?
+But what happens to the deficiency if you complete a short sale or a deed in lieu of foreclosure?
 Fortunately, Nevada law prohibits deficiency judgments after a short sale or deed in lieu of foreclosure under certain circumstances.
-In this article, you'll learn what those circumstances are.

 You can avoid a foreclosure with a short sale or deed in lieu of foreclosure, but either option can result in a deficiency.

-Short sale.
-A short sale is when you sell your home for less than the total balance you owe the bank.
+A "short sale" is when you sell your home for less than the total mortgage balance.
 The proceeds from the short sale pay off a portion of the debt.
-The deficiency amount is the difference between the sale price and the total debt.
+The deficiency amount is the difference between the sale price and the total mortgage debt.

-Deeds in lieu of foreclosure.
-A deed in lieu of foreclosure is when you hand the deed to the property over to the bank rather than going through a foreclosure.
-With a deed in lieu of foreclosure, the deficiency amount is the difference between the fair market value of the home and the total debt.
+A "deed in lieu of foreclosure" is when you hand the deed to the property over to the bank rather than going through a foreclosure.
+With a deed in lieu of foreclosure, the deficiency amount is the difference between the home's fair market value and the total mortgage debt.

 Under Nevada state law, the bank can't seek a deficiency judgment against you after a short sale or deed in lieu of foreclosure when all of the following apply: